 Although Starbucks is a very successful company, it also did not avoid troubles in international markets.
-Facing numerous political, social and operational risks did not always end well for the Corporation, e.g. in 2003 it had to close down its operations in Israel, which was, to a great extent, a result of the US political hardships in the Middle East.
+Facing numerous political, social and operational risks did not always end well for the Corporation, e.g., in 2003 it had to close down its operations in Israel, which was, to a great extent, a result of the US political hardships in the Middle East.

-Taking into consideration these and many other problems the company faced in the recent decade, the strategic management plan of Starbucks Corporation might include several important steps: quality improvement, price reconsideration, unification of international policy and modes of business operation abroad, and building of positive image of the company.
+Taking into consideration these and many other problems the company faced in the recent decade, the strategic management plan of Starbucks Corporation might include several vital steps: quality improvement, price reconsideration, unification of international policy and modes of business operation abroad, and building of positive image of the company.

 As a successful but aggressively expanding company, Starbucks Corporation must always pay substantial attention to its products: the quantity must not harm the quality.
-The company’s innovative style (introduction of new products, successful projects and partnership, new principles of activity, etc.) and its youth stylish appeal (in-house music, western world style) add up to the general image, but the “artificial” taste of products and overpricing harms it many times more, because the whole idea of the Starbucks’ successful product – the romance of coffee, the occasion, the community – is destroyed.
+The company’s innovative style (introduction of new products, successful projects, and partnership, new principles of activity, etc.) and its youth stylish appeal (in-house music, western world style) add up to the general image, but the “artificial” taste of products and overpricing harms it many times more, because the whole idea of the Starbucks’ successful outcome – the romance of coffee, the occasion, the community – is destroyed.

-It is very important for a company that is operating internationally to eliminate the influence of the political background, and, if possible, even to except any “country associations” in brand perception.
+It is essential for a company that is operating internationally to eliminate the influence of the political background, and, if possible, even to except any “country associations” in brand perception.
 No political, economic or social crises, no upheavals in a mother country will then influence the positive image of the company.